About

 Effie Sapuridis is a Media Studies PhD candidate in the Faculty of Information and Media Studies at Western University.
 She holds a Master’s degree in English literature from the University of Massachusetts Boston.
 Her dissertation “Networked (Re)Storying on New Media Platforms” explores digital storytelling by fans on TikTok.
 In particular, this project is interested in restorying of identity (especially via metadata) and the negotiated use of the creator’s physical body.
 Her work has been published in Transformative Works and Cultures (TWC) and Humanities.
 Additionally, Effie is the Outreach and Communications Editor for TWC, the Reviews Editor for the Journal of Fandom Studies, and the founder of the young adult literary magazine, Fterota Logia.

-Jenessa Williams (she/her) is a Media & Communications PhD candidate at the University of Leeds, UK.
-In 2023, she will be defending her thesis on and Music Fandom, exploring the way in which indie-alternative and hip-hop fan communities respond to allegations of celebrity sexual abuse.
+Jenessa Williams (she/her) is a Postdoctoral Researcher of Communication at Stanford University and a PhD graduate of the University of Leeds, UK.
+She is currently working on her first monograph about and Music Fandom, exploring the way in which indie-alternative and hip-hop fan communities respond to allegations of celebrity sexual abuse.

-Her wider research interests explore race, gender and feminist representation in music fandom and music journalism, as well as online community activism amidst the “culture wars.”
+Her wider research interests explore race, gender and feminist representation in music fandom/music journalism, with links to the study of online community amidst the culture wars.
 Jenessa also works as a music journalist, writing regularly for the likes of the Guardian, NME, The Forty-Five, DIY, Alternative Press and Music Week.

 Jonathan A. Rose is an assistant professor for English Cultural and Media Studies at the University of Passau, Germany.
 In his PhD dissertation, he examined transgender representation in fanfiction and its cultural contexts.
 Guided by an interest in all kinds of marginal(ized) figures like trans people and fat people, aliens, zombies and fungi, his research lies at the intersections of literary, cultural, fan, media, and trans(gender) studies, with a focus on genders and sexualities, adaptation and related phenomena, as well as fandom and fanfiction.
 Recent publications include “‘My Male Skin’: (Self-)Narratives of Transmasculinity in Fanfiction” (European Journal for the Study of English, 2020), “The Last of Us: Fungi, EcoGothic Zombies and Posthuman Hybrids in The Girl with All the Gifts” (Journal for the Study of British Cultures, 2020), and “Making the Mother: Pro/Creation and Female Agency in the Alien Series” (with Florian Zitzelsberger, Oxford University Press, forthcoming